-On behalf of Kadish & Anthony Law Group posted in blog on Thursday, December 14, 2017.
+On behalf of Kadish & Associates Law Group posted in blog on Thursday, December 14, 2017.

 In some disputes, sitting across the table and hammering out a solution just isn’t feasible.
 If you tried this approach it didn’t work, you may now be considering litigation, but you don’t necessarily want the potential “bad press” that airing your dispute in a public forum may bring.

 Since your efforts to work out your issues amicably didn’t produce a satisfactory settlement, you may not want to attempt mediation.
 Because of this, you may think that litigation is your next step.
 Of course, you have every right to file a lawsuit, but there could be another way to keep your dispute private — arbitration.

 Types of arbitration

 This alternative dispute resolution method comes in two types.
 The arbitration process can be either judicial or private.
 Judicial arbitration is often court-ordered and non-binding.
 True, it means that you may have the chance to appeal the arbitrator’s decision, but it also means that you probably already filed a lawsuit, which is public knowledge.
 To a certain extent, you lose the ability to keep the proceedings private.